Jesper Fast

-Jesper Fast (born December 2, 1991) is a Swedish professional ice hockey right winger of the Carolina Hurricanes of the National Hockey League (NHL).
-Fast was drafted by the New York Rangers in the sixth round (157th overall) of the 2010 NHL Entry Draft and joined the Rangers organization in 2013.
+Jesper Fast (born 2 December 1991) is a Swedish former professional ice hockey right winger.
+Fast was drafted by the New York Rangers in the sixth round (157th overall) of the 2010 NHL entry draft and joined the Rangers organization in 2013.

 A Nässjö native, Fast started his career with two seasons in the J20 SuperElit junior hockey league, leading his team in goals in his final season.
 He started his first extended season with the Swedish Hockey League in 2010 and spent three full seasons with the HV71, tying for the team lead in goals in 2012–13 and earning the Rinkens riddare for most sportsmanlike player.

-Internationally, Fast has represented Sweden in several tournaments, including the 2011 IIHF World U20 Championship.
+Internationally, Fast played for Sweden at the 2011 World Junior Championships.

 Playing career

 Junior career

-A native of Nässjö, Sweden, Jesper Fasth was born on December 2, 1991.
+A native of Nässjö, Sweden, Jesper Fast was born on 2 December 1991.
 He changed his last name to "Fast" in 2012.
 Fast began his hockey career with the HV71 U18 team in Sweden's J20 SuperElit junior hockey league.
 He debuted in the 2007–08 season, tallying 26 points (15 goals, 11 assists) in 30 games.
 The next season, as a 16-year-old, Fast played in 37 regular season games and seven playoff matches for HV71's U20 team.
 He scored 17 points (9 goals, 8 assists) and had 24 penalty minutes, including two goals, one assist and eight penalty minutes in the postseason.
 In 2009–10, Fast recorded 49 points (23 goals, 26 assists), the highest he had scored in all three categories during his SuperElit league career.
 He led the team in goals and placing second in points and third in assists.
 He tied for fifth in the overall league for regular season points, and also had two assists in three playoff games.

 Fast also made his Swedish Hockey League debut in 2009–10, playing in two games with HV71, although he failed to record a point in either match.
 He returned to the SuperElit league for the start of the 2010–11 season, scoring 10 points (three goals, seven assists) in six games with the HV71 U20 team, before permanently joining the Swedish Hockey League.